InsertX2k/InsertX2k/README.md

 If you are interested in knowing me more.

 * [Download Temp_Cleaner GUI](https://insertx2k.github.io/temp_cleaner_gui) <br>
-If you want to make your PC faster
+If you want to clean up your PC by deleting unnecessary files

 * [SourceForge](https://sourceforge.net/u/mrxofficial/profile/) <br>
 If you want to see or download all Software I wrote